D4V3Z02/4ConnectAI/README.md

-﻿This is a continuation of an existing python-implementation of 4connect https://github.com/EpocDotFr/connectfour/issues .
+﻿This is a continuation of an existing python-implementation of 4connect https://github.com/EpocDotFr/connectfour/issues

-It contains currently a faster checking of the win condition after a player finished a turn and is going to get it's own AI.
+##Improvements:
+- Added faster win-condition checking (does not check the whole board after one chip has been played)

+##TODO:

+- This game is going to get an AI-opponent

 # Connect Four